 Why Desktop Traffic Alone Is a Misleading Metric

-When you look at the numbers, desktop traffic seems good.The truth is, it does not always mean your business is actually growing.
+When you look at the numbers, desktop traffic seems good.
+The truth is, it does not always mean your business is actually growing.
 You can have a lot of people visiting your website on their desktop computers.
-If they are not doing anything or buying anything then it is not really helping your business.
-Desktop traffic is that desktop traffic and it is not always a good measure of how well your business is doing.
+If they are not doing anything or buying anything, then it is not really helping your business.
+Desktop traffic is that desktop traffic, and it is not always a good measure of how well your business is doing.

-The Long-Term Impact of Ignoring Mobile Experience
+The Long-Term Impact of Ignoring Mobile Traffic

-If a website does not work well on phones it will have big problems in the long run.
-Search engines like Google are always making their systems better for phones first so if a website is not good on mobile phones people will notice the difference.
+If a website does not work well on phones, it will have big problems in the long run.
+Search engines like Google are always making their systems better for phones first, so if a website is not good on mobile phones, people will notice the difference.
 Websites that are not good on phones will struggle because search engines are making sure that mobile phones can use them easily.
-This means that websites need to make sure they are good on phones or they will have trouble.
+This means that websites need to make sure they are good on phones, or they will have trouble.
 Mobile optimization is very important for websites.

 Companies that make sure their websites work well on phones are more likely to do well in the long run.
-If a company only thinks about people using desktop computers to visit their website they will probably have problems keeping up with everyone who uses their mobile phones to get online.
+If a company only thinks about people using desktop computers to visit their website, they will probably have problems keeping up with everyone who uses their mobile phones to get online.
 Businesses need to think about usability to stay ahead.

 FAQ’s: Frequently Asked Questions